acts-project/acts/docs/tracking.md

 algorithm that works event-by-event, and leverages the Kalman Filter formalism.
 :::

-[^phd_paul]: Gessinger-Befurt, Paul, 30.04.2021.
+[^phd:gessinger:2021]: Gessinger-Befurt, Paul, 30.04.2021.
 Development and improvement of track reconstruction software and search for disappearing tracks with the ATLAS experiment.
 [10.25358/openscience-5901](https://doi.org/10.25358/openscience-5901)
 [^Fruhwirth:1987fm]: F. Frühwirth, 1987, Application of Kalman filtering to track and vertex fitting, , [11.1016/0168-9002(87)90887-4](https://doi.org/10.1016/0168-9002(87)90887-4)